-In addition, to observe Ruth’s 100th birthday last October Open Road posted a brief video of her reflecting on her life and career.
+In addition, to observe Ruth’s 100th birthday last October Open Road posted a brief video of her reflecting on her life and career (her portion begins about a minute in).
 That video is pasted in above this blog post.
 I urge you to watch and listen to Ruth, read the free excerpts, and go on and buy her books.
 I’d suggest you begin with Ahead of Time, which is also the title of a fine documentary film about Ruth.
 In addition to the recognition that film has brought her, the International Center of Photography mounted an exhibit of Ruth’s photographs last summer, as the ICP gave her the Cornell Capa Lifetime Achievement Award for her contributions as a photojournalist.

 I am really excited to spread the joy I’ve taken over the years in working with Ruth and share it with you.